 An extremely strong drink, the Red Eye got its name after a red-eye flight flying predominantly at night, leaving the passengers tired and exhausted.
 The red eye is a cup full of hot Coffee with an espresso shot.
 It is the perfect drink to rid of your morning laziness.

 Although the red eye has a high caffeine intensity, other stronger versions of the drink also exist.
-For example, the black eye uses two espresso shots with its drip Coffee.
+For example, the black eye uses two espresso shots with its Drip Coffee.

 Cortado